markarenz/teeny-quests-angular/README.md

 ### TQ4: Game Basics

 - Branch: TQ4-Game-Basics
-- [ ] Update style to use dark gray backgrounds
+- [x] Update style to use dark gray backgrounds
+- [ ] API: for get multiple, do not return content
 - [ ] On the homepage, list games that are active and sort by last update.
 Link to a /play:id page for each.
 - [ ] On the /play/:id page, pull in the basic info and display it.